dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab1/LabInstructions.md

 ### Task 1: Create a database called cm_devices
 <br>
-1.Type the following SQL statement inside the SQL terminal editor in Coursera platform.
+1. Type the following SQL statement inside the SQL terminal editor in Coursera platform.
 CREATE DATABASE cm_devices;
 <br>

-2.Click enter to execute the create database statement.
+2. Click enter to execute the create database statement.
 <br>
-3.Make sure you select the database you want to create the table inside of by typing the following SQL statement:
+3. Make sure you select the database you want to create the table inside of by typing the following SQL statement:
 USE cm_devices;
 <br>
-4.The SQL ‘USE’ keyword is used to select a database in MySQL followed by the name of the database.
+4. The SQL ‘USE’ keyword is used to select a database in MySQL followed by the name of the database.
 Click enter to execute the query.
 The output will be “Database changed”, as demonstrated in the following screenshot:
 <br>

 ![Using database](WorkingWithNumbersImages/Picture2.png)